Euregan/enodia/README.md

 This is an async function that returns an object containing the headers to send to the GraphQL API when generating the client.
 This can be used to handle authentication, for example.
-This will not be used if you point to the GraphQL schema file when running the command.
+This will not be used if you point to the GraphQL schema file when running the command. **This will not be used at runtime, nor will it be stored in the generated client**.

 ```typescript
 import { getToken } from "./src/auth";